 The use of artificial intelligence, cloud computing, machine learning, predictive analytics and business intelligence tools are creating new methods to conduct, operate and manage business in every industry.
-The technical coursework is infused with the broad perspective you need to advance your career in a rapidly evolving environment.
+Demand for advanced research in these areas is explosive.
+Widely respected around the world, our program is known as a leader in health information technology, online marketplaces, information assurance and security and machine learning.